Punktum-dk/epp-service-specification/README.md

 On success we emit the return code `1000`.
 No further communication is made via the EPP service.
 The billable transaction is deducted from the [Prepaid Account](#balance-and-prepaid-account).

-The sub-process called, can be depicted as in this diagram of DK Hostmaster sub-process for EPP renew domain [:eye_speech_bubble:][dkh-renew-domain]
+The sub-process called, can be depicted as in this diagram of Punktum dk sub-process for EPP renew domain [:eye_speech_bubble:][dkh-renew-domain]

 The status code `serverRenewProhibited` is set:

 - If the status `pendingCreate` is set, see [domain create](#domain-create)
 - If the status `pendingDelete` is set
-- If the registrant has not accepted the Terms and Conditions of DK Hostmaster
+- If the registrant has not accepted the Terms and Conditions of Punktum dk
 - If the domain name period renewal will exceed the maximum period of 10 years and 3 months
 - If the domain name is not settled/paid
 - If the domain name is suspended due to automatic expiration
-- If the domain name is on hold or blocked, meaning it has been suspended by DK Hostmaster
+- If the domain name is on hold or blocked, meaning it has been suspended by Punktum dk

 <a id="renew-domain-request"></a>